vert-x/vert-x.github.io/docs_md/dev_guide.md

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

-## Maven users

-If you're using the Vert.x Maven Plugin you can just run, and you're using Eclipse you can run the following from a console in your project directory:
+If you're using Maven and you're using Eclipse you can run the following from a console in your project directory:

     mvn vertx:runModEclipse